 Do you need an example of the price we pay when we fail to look ahead?
 Look no further than Kansas City’s new parking protected bike lanes.

 Recently the Columbia Missourian ran a story about jail bond bills—payments that defendants are required to make to cover thei

 In Governor Parson’s State of the State address last week, he touched on many topics that Show-Me Institute analysts have been writing about for years.
 A brief list of topics from the speech, accompanied by links to relevant writings from Show-Me Institute researchers, follows:

 For students just beginning elementary school, starting off on the wrong foot can have big consequences.
 Unfortunately, many Missouri students very quickly fall behind on basic but critical skills such as reading.

-On Thursday, January 18, the Show-Me Institute’s Patrick Tuohey appeared on KCPT’s Ruckus to discuss recent controversies surrounding government officials in Jefferson City and Jackson County, the economy, and other state and local issues.
+On January 18, Show-Me Institute Director of Municipal Policy Patrick Tuohey appeared on Kansas City Public Television's Ruckus to discuss the new KCI terminal and other local issues.